Skip to main content

 What is the current soil temperature in West Virginia?

-The current average 2-inch soil temperature across West Virginia is 75°F, based on 1 USDA and NOAA monitoring stations.
-Readings range from 75°F to 75°F depending on location and elevation.
+The current average 2-inch soil temperature across West Virginia is 68°F, from 1 USDA and NOAA monitoring station.

 When should I apply pre-emergent in West Virginia?